raDiaSmO/HackTheBoxUtils/Precious/Writeup.md

 curl: (6) Could not resolve host: precious.htb
 ```

-The attacker machine is not able to resolve the local hostname for the redirect:
+The attacker machine is not able to resolve the local hostname for the redirect.
+We can add it to the /etc/hosts file:
 ```
 vim /etc/hosts
 10.10.11.189    precious.htb
 ```

-The web application will process the passed URL and generate a PDF accordingly.
+The web application will process the passed URL and generate a PDF according to the web page.

 It can be possible to weaponize this by hosting a Python local web server and redirect the URL to the attacker's payload.